Blade & Sorcery: Game modes

 Crystal Hunt is a game mode introduced in the 1.0 update of the game.
-It introduces lore through various notes scattered throughout the game's different areas. upon making a save, you can start with a background in one spell or none, which will give you the tier one version of the spell when you start the game, besides backgrounds, the player starts without armor, weapons, or skills other than telekenesis.
+It introduces lore through various notes scattered throughout the game's different areas.
+Upon making a save, you can start with a background in one crystal or none, which will give you the tier one version of the crystal after you start the game in the players home, besides backgrounds, the player starts without armor, weapons, or skills other than telekenesis.
 Throughout the game they will earn currency by beating dungeons and arenas, which give coins and sellable valuables; by using these coins they can buy better weapons and armor to use against enemies.
 They can also unlock new magical abilities through "prismatic crystals" such as fire, gravity, lightning, etc., or use them improve their character's general abilities.
 To unlock prismatic crystals (of which 6 can be obtained), the player needs to fight through dungeons to collect pieces of a map so they can go to a special dungeon (called a "Dalgarian Dungeon") and obtain them from a boss enemy called a "golem".
-The golem’s official name is Helkalis, however the Blade and Sorcery community tends to call it "Hector."
+The golem's official name is Helkalis, however the Blade and Sorcery community tends to call it "Hector."
 Each prismatic crystal has 3 tiers which unlock new skills based on the prismatic crystal.
 Each tier has 4 skills, a “tierbound” skill which is free and 3 other skills which require a certain amount of crystal shards, which you can get in a dungeon or for completing a dungeon.
 The amount of crystal shards you need for each non-tierbound skill is equal to the tier of the upgrade multiplied by three.
 Ex, a tier three skill is 9 crystal shards.

 Sandbox Mode is the first game mode introduced in Blade & Sorcery.
 In this game mode the player can also fight in arenas and dungeons, however, there is no progression or currency.
 From the beginning of the game, the player has access to all magic skills and abilities, and a book that allows them to spawn whatever they want, including weapons, armor, and different physics props that could be found in the game.